Aerospace SIG History

 Space Technology Session - Research on Space Exploration

-The Aerospace SIG started in 2003 as the Space SIG within NSBE professionals with the mission to stimulate the active participation of the community, with focus on the Black community, both within and beyond the engineering profession, in space-related activity.
+The Aerospace SIG started in 2003 as the Space SIG within NSBE professionals with the mission to stimulate the active participation of the community, with a focus on the Black community, both within and beyond the engineering profession, in space-related activity.

 The SIG worked to institutionalize space technology within the Black community through its suite of engineering R&D projects.
 These technical projects were independent investigations of NSBE that seek to add to the technological knowledge and capacity of the United States.
 They further served as a medium for technical interchange among African American aerospace professionals and provide direct apprenticeship and outreach exposure opportunities for youth.

 In 2018, the SIG board evaluated the organization’s programming and engagement model against the core values and strategic priorities for optimal alignment with NSBE’s mission, corporate partners, and membership feedback.
 The assessment highlighted opportunities to refocus organizational engagement and development across the aerospace industry in addition to the space segment for our collegiate and professional members.

 This launched a brand expansion from Space SIG to Aerospace SIG.
 See the About Aerospace SIG page for additional information on the vision, mission, core values, and strategic priorities.

 Edward Joseph (Ed) Dwight Jr. , an African-American sculptor, author, and former test pilot, at the Aerospace Systems Conference with Arnold Baldwin

 Dr. Robert Howard with Star trek Stars at the Aerospace Systems Conference

 March 2017 - August 2018 - Rachael Hill (Director)

 Deputy Director, Enanga Daisy Fale (2017 - 2018, Acting Director 2018 - 2019)